GabrielGosden/02476_machine_learning_operations_project/reports/README.md

 >
 > Answer:

 The biggest challenge was figuring out how the cloud works, it has so many features and different ways to do the same things.
-In biggest challenge in the cloud was figuring out how the trainings script should get access to the dataset.
+The biggest challenge in the cloud was figuring out how the trainings script should get access to the dataset.
 There are several ways to train a docker image in the cloud and more ways to include the dataset.
 To make the api run on cloud was also very difficult.
 The authorization process between GitHub and the cloud also caused some trouble.
 Most of the remaining tasks was aldready done earlier in the exercises, why these did not cause very much trouble.
+In general the most challeging part was the frustration from waiting!
+Everytime a new version was pushed it took around 20 minutes before a new container was built, and then it could be tested.
+So it was debugging with 20 minute delays between each 'fix'...
+But once it worked, the satisfaction was enormous!
 We mostly used Google to figure out how to solve these problems, but the Slack channel also had a few answers to our questions.
 The course is also very well documented why we started reading the lecture text before moving on to other services.

 ### Question 27